cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/sessions.md

 version of CloudpilotEmu can always import a session image written by an older version.

+### Bulk exporting and importing sessions

+Select the "export" icon from the toolbar in order to start selecting sessions from the list for export.
+All selected sessions will be exported as a single zip archive.

+Similarly, a zip archive with sessions can be imported in order to add all of them to CloudpilotEmu.
+Note that you will not be prompted to change the session names or settings during import in this case - you'll have to make any adjustments afterwards.

 # The sessions list

 Selecting a session from the list will launch the session in the emulator and